anaconda/anaconda-project/README.md

 ## If you've been using `conda env` and `environment.yml`

-`Anaconda project` has similar functionality and may be more convenient.
-The advantage of `Anaconda project` for environment handling is that it performs conda operations, _and_ records them in a config file for reproducibility, in one step.
+`anaconda-project` has similar functionality and may be more convenient.
+The advantage of `anaconda-project` for environment handling is that it performs conda operations, _and_ records them in a config file for reproducibility, in one step.

-For example, if you do `Anaconda project add-packages bokeh=0.11`, that will install Bokeh with conda, _and_ add `bokeh=0.11` to an environment spec in `anaconda-project.yml` (the effect is comparable to adding it to `environment.yml`).
+For example, if you do `anaconda-project add-packages bokeh=0.11`, that will install Bokeh with conda, _and_ add `bokeh=0.11` to an environment spec in `anaconda-project.yml` (the effect is comparable to adding it to `environment.yml`).
 In this way, "your current conda environment's state" and "your configuration to be shared with others" won't get out of sync.

-`Anaconda project` will also automatically set up environments for a colleague when they type `Anaconda project run` on their machine; they don't have to do a separate step to create, update, or activate environments before they run the code.
-This may be especially useful when you change the required dependencies; with `conda env` people can forget to re-run it and update their packages, while `Anaconda project run` will automatically add missing packages every time.
+`anaconda-project` will also automatically set up environments for a colleague when they type `anaconda-project run` on their machine; they don't have to do a separate step to create, update, or activate environments before they run the code.
+This may be especially useful when you change the required dependencies; with `conda env` people can forget to re-run it and update their packages, while `anaconda-project run` will automatically add missing packages every time.

-In addition to environment creation, `Anaconda project` can perform other kinds of setup, such as adding data files and running a database server.
+In addition to environment creation, `anaconda-project` can perform other kinds of setup, such as adding data files and running a database server.
 It's a superset of `conda env` in that sense.